Early modern Romania: Bessarabia and Bukovina

 Bessarabia, which according to the official Russian census of 1816, 92.5% of the population was Romanian (419,240 Romanians, 30,000 Ukrainians, 19,120 Jews, 6,000 Lipovans), would be held by Russia until 1918.
 During this time, the percentage of the Romanian population of the area decreased because of the politics of colonization pursued by the Russian government.
 In the first years following the annexation, several thousand peasant families fled beyond the Pruth out of fear that the Russian authorities would introduce serfdom.
 This was one of the reasons behind the decision of the Russian government not to extend the regime of serfdom into Bessarbia.

-During the first fifteen years after the annexation, Bessarabia enjoyed some measure of autonomy on the basis of "Temporary Rules for the Government of Bessarabia" of 1813 and more fundamentally, "the Statute for the Formation of Bessarbian Province" that was introduced by Alexander I during his personal visit to Chisinau in the spring of 1818.
+During the first fifteen years after the annexation, Bessarabia enjoyed some measure of autonomy on the basis of "Temporary Rules for the Government of Bessarabia" of 1813 and more fundamentally, "the Statute for the Formation of Bessarabian Province" that was introduced by Alexander I during his personal visit to Chisinau in the spring of 1818.
 Both documents stipulated that the dispensation of justice is made on the basis of local laws and customs as well as the Russian laws.
 Romanian was used alongside Russian as the language of administration.
 The province was placed under the authority of a viceroy who governed together with the Supreme Council formed in part through election from the ranks of the local nobility.
 A considerable number of positions in the district administration were likewise filled through election.
 Bessarbia's autonomy was considerably reduced in 1828 when, on the representation of the governor general of New Russia and the viceroy of Bessarabia Prince Mikhail Vorontsov, Nicholas I adopted a new statute which abolished the Supreme Council and reduced the number of elected positions in the local administration.

 In parallel, the Russian government pursued the policy of colonization.
 On 26 June 1812, Tsar Alexander I promulgated the Special Colonization Status of Bessarabia.
 Bulgarians, Gagauz, Germans, Jews, Swiss and French colonists were brought in.
 In 1836, the Russian language was imposed as official administration, school and church.
 Initially an aspect of administrative unification of Bessarabia with the rest of the empire, the promotion of the Russian language in the public sphere became a full-fledged policy of Russification by the end of the 19th century, when the Russian government adopted repressive policies towards local Romanian intellectuals.

 Bukovina (including North Bukovina) at that time (1775) had a population of 75,000 Romanians and 12,000 Ukrainians, Jews and Poles.
 It was annexed to the Habsburg-held province of Galicia, and colonized by Ukrainians, Germans, Hungarians, Jews and Armenians.
 They were granted free lands and exclusion from paying any taxes.
 Between 1905 and 1907, 60,000 Romanians were promised more land, and were sent to Siberia and the Central Asian provinces.
 Instead, further Belarusians and Ukrainians were brought in.
 The official languages in school and administration were German and Polish.